kahi-framework/kahi-ui.nbn.dev/content/docs/utilities/transition.md

 > **WARNING**: This feature is only available in Javascript-enabled Browsers.

 You can alter `Transition` to use its [CSS Transitions](https://developer.mozilla.org/en-US/docs/Web/CSS/transition) implementation instead of the [CSS Animations](https://developer.mozilla.org/en-US/docs/Web/CSS/@keyframes) implementation for animations.
-Which skips the first-paint iteration of the animation via the `variation` property.
+Which skips the first-paint iteration of the animation via the `behavior` property.

 ```svelte {title="Transition Explicit"}
 <script>